College seniors hurried to squeeze in last school memories - KVIA

 “Just having that many people show up, come together and forget about the stress of this pandemic for this little bit of time, this is what it’s about,” Atieh said.
 “If I had the choice, I wouldn’t go back to the concert hall.
 I would choose that.”

-More than 121,000 Americans have been diagnosed with COVID-19, leading to at least 2,000 deaths, according to John Hopkins University.
+More than 130,000 Americans have been diagnosed with COVID-19, leading to at least 2,300 deaths, according to Johns Hopkins.
 As millions of people worldwide sheltered in place to slow the pandemic, most U.S. colleges this month canceled sporting events and artistic performances and sent students home to finish the semester online.

 For seniors poised to graduate, it was an abrupt end to what wasn’t quite four years of late-night bonding and all-night studying.